Mr-KayZ/RTS-Extra-Docs/docs/learning/WHEA-analysis-CMCI_NOTIFY_TYPE_GUID.md

 ---
 layout: default
-title: WHEA Analysis
+title: WHEA-Analysis - Corrected Machine Check Interrupt
 nav_exclude: false
 has_children: false
-parent: index
+parent: Learning and Notes
+# grand_parent:
+# has_toc: false
 search_exclude: false
-last_modified_date: 2024-10-12
+last_modified_date: 2024-12-10
 ---
-# SPECIFY - WHEA error records - CMCI_NOTIFY_TYPE_GUID
+# SPECIFY - WHEA error records - Corrected Machine Check Interrupt

-Suppose you encounter a WHEA in specify where there are no specific MCE records (Its a CMCI notify type - **Corrected Machine Check Interrupt**), this means you will have to go through the error packets and figure out what it means.
+Suppose you encounter a WHEA in specify where there are no specific MCE records (Instead it states `CMCI_NOTIFY_TYPE_GUID` in the Notify type - This stands for **Corrected Machine Check Interrupt**), this means you will have to go through the error packets and figure out what it means.

 For context, CMCI - Corrected Machine Check Interrupt - Means that the WHEA error was encountered by Windows, but was corrected accordingly.
 This is why the severity of the crash is not fatal but "Warning".
 ![/RTS-Extra-Docs/assets/img/WHEA_Analysis/WHEA_Error_Records.png](/RTS-Extra-Docs/assets/img/WHEA_Analysis/WHEA_Error_Records.png)

+This however does not mean there isn't an issue with the hardware.
+A WHEA error can still be a potential hardare problem after all.

 ## Error Descriptors
 To do this, we analyze what the error packet specifically says.
 The specify report has multiple error descriptors split up into sections (in accordance with the error packets).
 Each section of the packet refers to a section in the Error Descriptors.